 The truth is that unregulated ego is a sure way to damage the most important relationships in our lives including our most valuable relationship of all which is the one we have with our self.

 Is your pride getting in the way of you being loved?

 Learning to regulate our relationship ‘senses’, such as ego (and our other emotions) is not about talk.
-These are ‘common sense’ habits that are just as practical as any of the other lessons our senses teach us.
+These are ‘common sense’ habits that are just as practical as any of the lessons our 5 other senses teach us.

-If we lacked good role models growing up, unfortunately many of us didn’t learn moderation in allowing our ego to control us or to express guilt and shame appropriately.
+Unfortunately many of us didn’t learn moderation in allowing our ego to control us or to express guilt and shame appropriately because we lacked good role models growing up.

 I wonder how emotionally intelligent (and mature) you believe you are and if your family and friends would agree?

-These skills are not hard to learn: what’s hard is finding the courage and humility to admit your ego may need some remedial work!
+These skills are not hard to learn: what’s hard is finding the courage and humility to admit you may need some remedial work!

 Don’t keep blaming the lack of love in your life on the people close to you.
 Take charge of your personal development and progress and come join us on a journey that will help change the way you experience life and how you feel about yourself.